TrellixVulnTeam/github-repostirories-listing_2SCM/README.md

 This project shows the list of public repositories using github api and also you can search repos using search feature

 Used bootstrap for responsive pages
+## Process to run the project
+clone the repo / download code